Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Introduction

-Although forecasting approaches and products have developed a lot by leveraging cutting-edge techniques \cite{wen2022sparse,zhang2020improved} as well as data sharing mechanisms \cite{cavalcante2017lasso,goncalves2021privacy,goncalves2020towards}, the forecasting community has less investigated missing values within datasets.
-In fact, missing values are inevitable in real-world data, which may be caused by sensor failures and communication errors, for instance.
-In modern statistical theory, missingness mechanisms can be classified into missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) cases, according to if missingness is dependent on observed or missing values.
-For example, missingness caused by sensor failures usually belongs to the MCAR mechanism (as it is irrelevant to observed or missing values), whereas missingness caused by wind power curtailment belongs to the MNAR mechanism (as it often occurs at high wind speeds, i.e., the missingness depends on missing values).
-Intuitively, missing values challenge the calculation of model prediction.
-For that, a natural idea is to impute missing values before training and forecasting \cite{tawn2020missing}, which is referred to as the ``impute, then predict'' strategy.
-It has also been proposed to perform the imputation and forecasting tasks simultaneously based on deep learning techniques \cite{cao2018brits}, which is adopted in the DeepAR model \cite{salinas2020deepar}.
-However, it is suggested that even optimal single imputed data lead to biased parameter estimation and prediction, since the uncertainty about the missing features is discarded \cite{josse2019consistency}.
-Alternatively, one can leverage multiple imputations \cite{dempster1977maximum,van2006fully} on the training data, and then develop a family of models, but it brings issues with tractability.
-Therefore, it remains an open issue to develop probabilistic wind power forecasting approaches in the context of missing values.
+In modern statistical theory, missingness mechanisms are categorized into missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) cases, based on whether missingness depends on observed or missing values \citep{little2019statistical}.
+For example, missingness resulting from sensor failures typically falls under the MCAR mechanism, as sensor failures are mostly irrelevant to observed or missing values \citep{morshedizadeh2017application,sareen2023imputation}.
+MNAR cases can arise from data availability attacks \citep{pan2018cyber,xu2023availability}.
+For instance, attacks may occur only at high wind speeds, meaning that missingness resulting from data attacks depends on missing values.
+To address the missing values issue in forecasting, a natural idea is to impute missing values before training and forecasting \citep{tawn2020missing}, known as the ``impute, then predict'' strategy.
+It has been extensively leveraged in recent decades, most of which resort to leverage advanced imputation techniques to recover missing values.
+For instance, \citet{liu2020pv,liu2022missing} have employed a super-resolution perception model to impute missing values during both model training and forecasting stages. \citet{sareen2023robust} and \citet{xu2023spatio} have respectively used the de-noising auto-encoder model and tensor decomposition technique to impute missing values before training deep-learning based forecasting models. \citet{liu2023renewable} and \citep{chen2024windfix} have introduced the self-supervised learning framework for imputation, where they mask a part of the input time series randomly, and let the model predict masked values.
+After that, they fine-tune the self-supervised model via the forecasting task.
+And, it has been proposed to perform imputation and forecasting tasks simultaneously based on deep learning techniques \citep{cao2018brits}.
+Missing values are imputed recursively based on the model output.
+This idea is adopted in the DeepAR model \citep{salinas2020deepar} and a probabilistic photovoltaic power forecasting model \citep{li2022integrated}.
+However, it is suggested that even optimal single-imputed data can lead to biased parameter estimation and prediction, as uncertainty about the missing features is discarded \citep{josse2019consistency}.